Ribiro/items-app-server/README.md

 Items-App-Server is a Django Rest Framework API that serves the <a href="https://github.com/Ribiro/items-app-client">Items-App-Client</a> front end developed using Vue JS.
 To execute the api, follow these procedures:

-1. Clone the repository in your local machine:
+1. Clone the repository in your local machine and navigate to the project directory:
 ```
 git clone https://github.com/Ribiro/items-app-server

+cd items-app-server

 ```